Principal Investigator: Eneda Toska, PhD

 • Jayne Koskinas Ted Giovanis Foundation for Health and Policy

-Eneda graduated cum laude with a bachelor’s degree in Biology and Chemistry from Nazareth College of Rochester; received her master’s degree from the University at Buffalo, magna cum laude; and earned her doctorate from the University at Buffalo, summa cum laude; completing her postdoctoral work with Dr. Jose Baselga at Memorial Sloan Kettering (MSK) and after a senior research scientist role with Dr. Maurizio Scaltriti at MSK.
+Eneda graduated cum laude with a bachelor’s degree in Biology and Chemistry from Nazareth College of Rochester; received her master’s degree from the University at Buffalo, magna cum laude; and earned her doctorate from the University at Buffalo summa cum laude, completing her postdoctoral work with the late Dr. Jose Baselga at Memorial Sloan Kettering Cancer Center (MSKCC) and a senior research scientist role at MSKCC.

-Dr. Toska has been awarded the Breast Cancer Research Alliance Young Investigator Award, a grant from the Jayne Koskinas Ted Giovanis Foundation for Health and Policy, a K22 Transition to Independence Award, a grant from the Innovation in Cancer Informatics, and has been selected as a 2021 AACR NextGen Star.
-Her work at Hopkins will be studying the intersection of epigenetics and cell signaling.
+Dr. Toska has been awarded the Breast Cancer Research Alliance Young Investigator Award, a grant from the Jayne Koskinas Ted Giovanis Foundation for Health and Policy, a K22 Transition to Independence Award from the National Cancer Institute, a grant from the Innovation in Cancer Informatics, and has been selected as a 2021 AACR NextGen Star.
+Eneda also was the recipient of the 2023 AACR Cancer Research Early Career Award that awards early career investigators for their outstanding contributions to cancer research.
+Eneda frequently participates in NIH and NSF study sections, has served as chair of Epigenetics at the AACR 2022, and as an abstract reviewer for both the AACR and SABCS (San Antonio Breast Cancer Symposium).
+She also organizes multiple seminar series at Hopkins.
+Her work at Hopkins is studying the intersection of epigenetics and cell signaling.
 Her translational work focuses on endocrine therapy resistance in breast cancer.